 Strange New Worlds Seasons 1 and 2 work smoothly in aired order, with one major exception.

 “Those Old Scientists” is a crossover with Lower Decks, a show we will not get to for over a hundred years.
 I struggled with this one, as I do believe you COULD watch it with the other SNW shows, as it has some character progress for both Spock and Uhura, and see it as a “preview” of Starfleet to come, but I eventually came down on placing it amongst Lower Decks as I think it is stronger there.
 Plus, I do love the “surprise” visit to earlier in the timeline for people working through this chronology.
-As I say in the list though, if you are disappointed by this and want to watch it at this point, I’m not going to try to talk you out of it - it still mostly works.
+It’s arguable though, so if you are disappointed by this and want to watch it at this point, I’m not going to try to talk you out of it - it still mostly works.

 Star Trek: The Original Series (TOS)